+Gender

-Age Disability Gender Gender Reassignment
+Gender Reassignment

 Marriage and Civil Partnership

 Pregnancy and Maternity

 Race

 Religion and Belief

 Sexual Orientation

-It is not anticipated that the Council would need to take any further action in order to enable access for these groups.
+It is not anticipated that the Council would need to take any further action for these categories.
 Regular monitoring and analysis may identify reasons that have not been anticipated.
 Action will be taken to mitigate any barriers identified.